psd-tools/psd-tools/README.rst

 if somebody doesn't like it then it should possible to build an another API based on lower-level decoded PSD file.

-``psd-tools`` tries not to throw away information from the original PSD file; even if the library can't parse some info, this info will be likely available somewhere as raw bytes (open a bug if this is not the case).
+``psd-tools2`` tries not to throw away information from the original PSD file; even if the library can't parse some info, this info will be likely available somewhere as raw bytes (open a bug if this is not the case).
 This should make it possible to modify and write PSD